Sideroads

 What is Sideroads?

 Sideroads is the definitive trip planner and trip companion app for the obsessive trip planner.
-It is designed to be the place to gather and organize all the information you gathered during trip planning, so everything is readily available at your fingertips when you’re on the road.
+It is designed to be the place where you gather and organize all the information you collect during trip planning.
+When you’re on the board, everything will be readily available at your fingertips when you need it most.

-Have you ever found yourself writing down GPS coordinates for some obscure point of interest?
+Have you ever found yourself writing down addresses or GPS coordinates for some obscure point of interest?
 Saving off GPX or KML files to guide you to that unknown wonder in the wilderness?
-Writing down a detailed day-by-day plan for your hard-earned vacation?
+Writing down a detailed day-by-day plan to make the most of your hard-earned vacation time?
 Wishing you could visualize your entire trip in one place?
 If so, this is the app for you: Sideroads was designed by obsessive trip planners to help you prepare for your own adventures.

-Sideroads is currently available for Windows 10 and Android.
-Both versions have equivalent capabilities, modulo platform-specific details.
+Sideroads is currently available for Windows and Android.
+Both versions have equivalent capabilities and are fully functional for both planning and using on the go.

 What it is not